-Via blood, urine and other tests, your vet can determine whether your dog's thyroid hormone levels are deficient.
-Fortunately, a daily thyroid pill, given for the rest of your dog's life, usually solves the problem.
-His hair should eventually grow back.
+Via blood, urine, and other tests, your veterinarian can determine whether your dog's thyroid hormone levels are deficient.
+Fortunately, a thyroid pill given twice a day for the rest of your dog's life usually manages the problem.
+Their hair should eventually grow back.

 Cushing's disease, or hyperadrenocorticism, results from excessive amounts of cortisol hormone in your doxie's bloodstream.
 Other symptoms include:

 - Increased drinking and urination